aiven/devportal/docs/products/clickhouse/reference/supported-input-output-formats.rst

-Formats for ClickHouse-Kafka data exchane
+Formats for ClickHouse®-Kafka® data exchane
 ======================================================

-When connecting ClickHouse to Kafka using Aiven integrations, data exchange is possible with the following formats only:
+When connecting ClickHouse® to Kafka® using Aiven integrations, data exchange is possible with the following formats only:

 ============================     ====================================================================================
 Format name                      Example